simmsb/calamity/calamity-commands/README.md

 import CalamityCommands.Commands.ParsePrefix
 import Data.Functor.Identity
-import qualified Data.Text as T import qualified Data.Text.Lazy as LT import qualified Data.Text.IO as T import qualified Data.Text.Lazy.IO as LT
+import qualified Data.Text as T import qualified Data.Text.IO as T

--- Make a command handler, we don't actually use the context and therefore this -- handler is generic over the context used h' :: CommandContext Identity c (Either LT.Text Int) => CommandHandler Identity c (Either LT.Text Int) h' = runIdentity . runFinal $ do
+-- Make a command handler, we don't actually use the context and therefore this -- handler is generic over the context used h' :: CommandContext Identity c (Either T.Text Int) => CommandHandler Identity c (Either T.Text Int) h' = runIdentity . runFinal $ do
   (h, _) <- buildCommands $ do
         command @'[Int, Int] "add" $ \ctx a b -> pure $ Right (a + b)